Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Introduction

 Hence, whether to issue tokens or a traditional financial instrument hinges on a trade-off.
-On the one hand, the possibility of misappropriating revenues is a concern only when issuing a traditional financial instrument.
-On the other hand, depending on the contracting environment, a traditional financial instrument may specify contingent payments that tokens cannot replicate.
-I show that if the cost of hiding revenue is sufficiently low, tokens are the preferred financial instrument because the possibility of revenue misappropriation is absent.
-If instead, running away is sufficiently costly, using dollars and issuing a traditional financial instrument is preferred.
-Note that the cost of revenue misappropriation proxies contract incompleteness because it determines the set of incentive-compatible financial instruments.
-Hence, the result is that if the contracting space is limited, issuing tokens is preferred, while when the contracting space is sufficiently large, then a traditional financial instrument is preferred.
+On the one hand, revenue misappropriation is a concern only when issuing a traditional financial instrument.
+On the other hand, depending on the contracting environment, traditional financial instruments can specify state-contingent payments that tokens cannot replicate.
+Such payments can motivate non-contractible effort whenever a contractible proxy (realized revenues) is available.
+I show that tokens are preferred when the cost of hiding revenues is sufficiently low, because misappropriation is not an issue.
+Conversely, a dollar-based auction with a traditional financial instrument is preferred when diverting revenues is sufficiently costly.
+The cost of misappropriation proxies the degree of contractual incompleteness, as it determines the set of implementable, incentive-compatible contracts.
+The resulting implication is that tokens are preferred when the contracting space is limited, whereas traditional financial instruments are preferred when the contracting space is sufficiently rich.

+This paper makes several contributions.
+One is to provide a theoretical rationale for burning tokens, a practice commonly observed in blockchain-based auctions.
+Token burning has been widely debated in the Ethereum community, particularly in connection with EIP-1559, a recent protocol upgrade that introduced a ``base fee'': a minimum payment required for a transaction to be included in a block, adjusted dynamically based on demand for block space.\footnote{See the original proposal at \url{https://eips.ethereum.org/EIPS/eip-1559}.} The goal of the base fee was to make transaction costs more predictable for users.
+Simultaneously, EIP-1559 mandated burning the base fee to deter manipulation by miners or validators (see \citealp{roughgarden2020transaction} for a formal argument).
+Several commentators have noted, however, that if deterring such manipulation were the sole objective, the base fee could instead be redirected to a dedicated fund.
+This paper contributes to the debate by showing that token burning also has desirable monetary policy implications.